apple/coreai-optimization/docs/src/utils/composite_op_quantization.md

 `_patch_model_for_externalization` replaces the `forward` of every matching submodule in the model with a `torch.library.custom_op`, in place.
 Call it before constructing the `Quantizer`.
-The example below uses the same `RMSNormComposite` module as an example, however, the same process applies for all composite ops with their respective `ExternalizeSpec`s.
+The example below demonstrates this using the same `RMSNormComposite` op from the [Externalization](https://apple.github.io/coreai-torch/main/guides/externalization.html) guide, however, the same process applies for all composite ops with their respective `ExternalizeSpec`s.

 ```python
 import torch